-aka Dance Mama, is a London-based dance entrepreneur and advocate.
+aka Dance Mama, is a London-based dance entrepreneur, advocate and TEDx Speaker.
 She is Founder of dancemama.org - a community and platform profiling significant parents in dance and the arts.
-Lucy has dove-tailed her own work with holding key positions in learning and participation over the last 18 years.
+Lucy has dove-tailed her own work with holding key positions in learning and participation over the last 20 years.
 These include: Dance Artist in Residence for DanceXchange (2004), Manager for London Contemporary Dance School, The Place, Centre for Advanced Training (2005-11), Expert Panel member of the DFE Music and Dance Scheme representing the National Dance CATs (2007-2010), Vice-Chair of Royal Borough of Kensington & Chelsea Arts Grants Panel (2006-2009), Learning & Participation Manager, Rambert (2014-16), Chair of the Board of Trustees Dance Woking (2014-16) , Head of Learning and Participation, Rambert (2016-18), Project Manager, Chance to Dance, Royal Opera House (2019-2020) and Lecturer and Mentor, DDP, ISTD (2021-).

 Pia graduated from the University of Surrey with First Class Honours in Dance and Culture.
 She has previously worked within the Learning and Participation teams of established dance organisations, Rambert and Akademi South Asian Dance UK, and has experience in both administration and practical event delivery.
 In addition to her expertise specifically in the performing arts sector, Pia has also worked for The WOW Foundation under the directorship of Jude Kelly, founder of Women of the World Festivals.
 Here, at the forefront of advocating for gender equality, she had the opportunity to engage with world-renowned artists, authors, activists, and work with schools and community groups.
 Pia is passionate about advocacy, inclusivity, diversity and accessibility in regards to creative arts, as well as looking at these from a gender-based perspective and raising important questions of equality.